 I put the pigment into the bottom layer of the epidermis.
-About 1mm deep.
+About 0.1-0.2mm deep.

-For Eyebrows I use certified, FDA approved semi-permanent pigments.
+For Eyebrows I use certified, FDA approved hybrid semi-permanent pigments.
 Vegan-friendly and cruelty-free.
-These pigments have a different chemical composition than tattoo ink and are made from iron oxide.
+The hybrid pigments have a different chemical composition than tattoo ink and are a blend of minerals and organic pigments.

 These pigments have great quality and stability – they never change the shade of the colour.
 It means that when we use a brown colour in the future it will never turn blue, gray, red, purple, green, yellow etc. The pigment just fades as a brownish shade and disappears over time.